marinasundstrom/CheckedExceptions/CheckedExceptions.Package/docs/README.md

 {
     public void Execute()
     {
-        // An exception is thrown but not handled PerformOperation();
+        // An exception might be thrown but not handled PerformOperation();
     }